bkoz/detect-seldon/README.md

 ```

-Edit `detection-seldon-deploy.yaml` and change image url namespace to match the environment and deploy.
+Edit `detection-seldon-deploy.yaml` and change the image url namespace to match the environment and deploy.

 ```
 oc apply -f resources/detection-seldon-deploy.yaml

-oc expose svc <svc-name>
+oc expose svc detection-redhat
 ```

 To trigger a redeploy after a new build.
 This does not always work so the pod may have to be deleted.